redis/redis-doc/commands/rpushx.md

-Inserts `value` at the tail of the list stored at `key`, only if `key` already exists and holds a list.
+Inserts specified values at the tail of the list stored at `key`, only if `key` already exists and holds a list.
 In contrary to `RPUSH`, no operation will be performed when `key` does not yet exist.